 While taking notes, it may be important to develop abbreviations to help you jot down more information quickly.
 It doesn't matter what system you use for abbreviations but try to be consistent so when you look at your notes a few days after you've taken them, you still understand what you wrote.

-Reviewing notes after class each day, or at least before you go to bed, will help you to retain and recall more information, as the graph shows.
+Reviewing notes after class each day, or at least before you go to bed, will help you to retain and recall more information.
 At the end of nine weeks, those who reviewed their notes within a day recalled about 75 percent of the information.
 Those who did not review their notes were unable to recall even 50 percent of the information after one day, and only a little more than 20 percent of the information after nine weeks.

 We learn through repetition.
 When you review your notes, you may want to add additional information you recall from class or add questions in the margins to help you study the material later.
 You may also find that you don't understand some of the things you wrote, so you may want to ask the professor or a friend in the class to get clarification.

 Read the chapter title, introduction, learning objectives, summary, and end of chapter questions.
 Also review bold face headings and subheadings, graphics, and italics throughout the chapter.
 This will provide an overview of the chapter and create a mental framework for understanding the chapter more thoroughly as you read.

 Prior to reading each section, turn each heading into one or more questions.
 It will be helpful if you write your questions down so you can refer to them as you move through this process.
 This step helps one's mind engage and concentrate and creates an active learning environment.

 As you read each section, look for answers to your questions.
 This fills in the information around the mental framework you have created in the previous steps.